vislearn/3dcv-students/README.md

     │
     ├── requirements.txt                        <- The requirements file to setup the environment │
-    ├── tasks.pdf                               <- Detailed information about your tasks
+    ├── task.pdf                               <- Detailed information about your tasks
     │
     ├── vll                                     <- Boilerplate source code provided by us │   │